GrizzHacks/single-source-live-site/docs/dataStructure.md

       "startTime": "A date time in ISO 8601 format.
 Note that if no time zone is specified, it defaults to the timezone declared in config.json.", "endTime": "A date time in ISO 8601 format.
 Note that if no time zone is specified, it defaults to the timezone declared in config.json.", "eventDescription": "A description of the event",
-      "icon": "A Material Icon to represent the event.
+      "icon": "COMING SOON!
+A Material Icon to represent the event.
 This is helpful to mark the type of events via a symbol.
 Defaults to calendar_today if not defined.
-For more info on Material icons, check out https://material.io/resources/icons/?style=baseline", "type": "The type of event.
+For more info on Material icons, check out https://material.io/resources/icons/?style=baseline.", "type": "The type of event.
 (Examples: 'Virtual Workshop', 'Meal', 'Mini-Event', 'Virtual Networking', etc.).", "location": "The location of the event.
 (Example: 'Room A113', 'Registration Desk', 'Main Lobby', etc.).", "joinLink": "Hosting a virtual event or live streaming an in person event?
 Add the link here!
 Goes live to hackers 10 minutes before the scheduled start time",